leon-gh/InputEvents/README.md

 }
 ```

 That's it!
-A function and three lines of code and you have a button connected and ready to process events.
+A function and four lines of code and you have a button connected and ready to process events.

 ## Input Classes